-- understand how to use your camera’s light-meter more effectively.
+- Know how to use your camera’s light-meter more effectively.

-- use manual exposure metering all of the time,
+- Get used to using manual exposure metering most of the time.

-- know why centering the needle is quite often not the ‘correct exposure’,
+- Know why centering your camera’s metering needle is quite often not the ‘correct exposure’.

-All of which often leads to the next point …
+All of which often leads to the next question …

 “I’ve read the manual, but what do these buttons and dials actually DO ?”

-Questions that come up all too often pertain to basic operations of a camera, such as apertures and shutter speeds.
+Questions that come up often pertain to basic operations of a camera, such as apertures and shutter speeds.

 Think about it this way, if you have just bought an expensive D-SLR, with more money invested in lenses and a flashgun as well .. then it makes good sense to invest another $40 on a good book to help you actually make good use of your new toys.